lanlan63/lanlan63.github.io/README.md

 implementations must be demonstrated in your video with live command execution and explanation.

+For your journal: Document AppArmor status with screenshots.
+Explain the structure of an AppArmor profile and the purpose of enforce vs complain modes (file content wouldnt display when inputing directory path so i had to manually move to the directory first to view the file contents)

+week8 lab activity pdf
 ## Week 6
 Phase 6: Performance Evaluation and Analysis (Week 6) Execute detailed performance testing and analyse operating system behaviour under different